 Customer feedback has been great and we’re starting to see a bit of repeat business, so I’m quite excited about what this project could achieve in the future.

-There’s a small part of me that would love to have a physical pet store one day—even though it’s a monumentally stupid in the era of powerful big box pet chain—so this seems like a good first step towards achieving that.
+There’s a small part of me that would love to have a physical pet store one day—even though it’s a monumentally stupid idea in the era of powerful big box pet chain—so this seems like a good first step towards achieving that.

 Rethinking and Redesigning LaunchWoo